github/opensource.guide/activities/hello-world/index.md

 ## Open an Issue

-An **issue** is a note on a repository about something that needs attention.
+An issue is a note on a repository about something that needs attention.
 It could be a bug, a feature request, a question or lots of other things.
 On GitHub you can label, search and assign Issues, making managing an active project easier.

 You've got a repository now, but it's pretty bare.
 It could use a README with more information in it so that people know what is going on.
 Open an Issue!

 ### Open an Issue for README edits

-1. Click the <span class="octicon octicon-issue-opened"></span> 'Issues' tab from the sidebar
+1. Click the <span class="octicon octicon-issue-opened"></span> **Issues** tab from the sidebar
-2. Click 'New Issue'
+2. Click **New Issue**
 3. Give your Issue a title and description.

 ![issue](issue.png)

-Click 'Submit new issue' when you're done.
+Click **Submit new issue** when you're done.
 Now this issue has a permanent home (URL) that you can reference even after it is closed.

 Next, work towards editing your readme and closing this issue.